 The scriptures teach us that God loves little children.
-The Savior taught His disciples “it is not the will of your Father which is in heaven, that one of these little ones should perish” (Matthew 18:14).
-Heavenly Father loves all of His children and shows mercy to each one regardless of their circumstances (Exodus 20:6).
-He “is rich in mercy” and will support them in their trials, troubles, and afflictions (see Ephesians 2:4 and Alma 36:3).
+The Savior taught His disciples that “it is not the will of your Father which is in heaven, that one of these little ones should perish” (Matthew 18:14).
+Heavenly Father loves all of His children and shows mercy to each one regardless of their circumstances (see Exodus 20:6).
+He “is rich in mercy” and will support them in their trials, troubles, and afflictions (see Ephesians 2:4; Alma 36:3).
 Each individual child experiences a unique circumstance when placed for adoption.
-In deciding to adopt, remember that Heavenly Father loves you and your child and He will never abandon you (1 Chronicles 28:20).
+In deciding to adopt, remember that Heavenly Father loves you and your child, and He will never abandon you (see 1 Chronicles 28:20).
 He loves this child and desires to help you as you plan for this child’s future.

 President Henry B. Eyring reminds every parent that their “most important and powerful assignments are in the family.
 They are important because the family has the opportunity at the start of a child’s life to put feet firmly on the path home” (“Help Them on Their Way Home,” Apr.
 2010 general conference).

 There are many different motivations for why people desire to adopt a child, and that motivation can play a very important role in the dynamics of the adoption experience.
 One word of counsel, however, holds true regardless of the motivation: adoption should always bless the life of the child.
 This counsel includes strict observance to the legal adoption requirements of your country and local government.
 Intercountry adoptions are even more regulated than adoptions that occur within the country.
 Working through licensed, authorized providers of adoption services (adoption agencies, adoption attorneys, and so on) is strongly encouraged.
 Please refer to Handbook 2: Administering the Church, 21.1.4.